 Patients who come to the Siteman Cancer Center for treatment of breast cancer are seen by a team of experts — medical oncologists, radiation oncologists and surgeons — often at the same visit.
-A health psychologist is also available as needed.
+A health psychologist, nutritionist and social worker are also available as needed.

 We have a full range of treatment options, including surgery, radiation therapy, chemotherapy, hormone therapy, and molecularly targeted therapy, all of which may be used individually or in combination.

-Our breast cancer physicians are actively involved in clinical studies that investigate new surgical procedures, chemotherapy regimens, immunotherapy, targeted therapies and vaccines.
-Having your cancer treated at Siteman gives you access to new therapies that are as good as – or potentially better than – current standard therapies available elsewhere.
+Our breast cancer physicians are actively involved in breast cancer research and clinical studies that investigate new surgical procedures, radiation techniques, chemotherapy regimens, immunotherapy, targeted therapies (including vaccines) and role of lifestyle (diet and physical activity) in men and women with breast cancer.
+Having your cancer treated at Siteman gives you access to new breast cancer therapies that are as good as – or potentially better than – current standard therapies available elsewhere.
 The breast cancer team at Siteman sees about 800 breast cancer patients a year, and they concentrate on that specialty.

-The Joanne Knight Breast Health Center, located on the fifth floor of the Center for Advanced Medicine on Siteman’s main campus, brings together a team of physicians and support personnel to provide comprehensive diagnosis and treatment for all diseases of the breast, including breast cancer.
+The Joanne Knight Breast Health Center, located on the fifth floor of the Center for Advanced Medicine on Siteman’s main campus, brings together a team of physicians who are breast cancer experts and support personnel to provide comprehensive diagnosis and treatment for all diseases of the breast, including breast cancer.
 The center includes screening and diagnostic mammography services, exam rooms, and educational and support services, to ensure that you receive coordinated, convenient services that address your medical and emotional needs.